-2017 STANDING COMMITTEES - Chairman Landolfi referred to the list of 2017 standing committees enclosed within the agenda packet.
-He advised that if any commissioner wishes to serve on a standing committee they should let him or the Executive Director know.
+2018 STANDING COMMITTEES - Chairman Catenaro referred to the list of 2018 standing committees enclosed within the agenda packet.
+He noted that there are several vacancies and advised that if any commissioner wishes to serve on a standing committee they should let him or the Executive Director know.